Firms can rehire and furlough staff who left for new job

 The government’s Coronavirus Job Retention Scheme allows businesses to apply for a government grant to cover up to 80% of salaries (maximum £2,500 a month) for people who are furloughed and not working, in a bid to prevent job losses.
 Employers can top-up salaries further, however.

 Workers who were made redundant after 28 February 2020 as a result of coronavirus can be rehired and furloughed.
 But it wasn’t clear what this meant for staff who voluntarily left their jobs to start a new placement elsewhere.
+If you have a business and you need someone who can help you with the recruitment process, you may want to contact an executive search company for help.

 A campaign by MoneySavingExpert.com’s founder Martin Lewis has seen the government clarify this scheme after it confirmed that nothing explicitly prevented firms from doing the same for staff who had left and then had their plans scuppered as a result of coronavirus.